Is Search Engine Optimisation Right for you?

 It has also been suggested that of those Internet users, around 80% use search engines to find what they are looking for.
 This is why it is imperative to ensure that your website ranks well within them because not doing so could result in you missing a lot of traffic.
 To help you achieve better traffic, SEO will provide the answer.

-There is no escaping the fact that we are experiencing a credit crunch presently and people are nervous about how much money they are spending on their marketing strategies.
+There is no escaping the fact that we are experiencing a credit crunch. people are nervous about how much money they are spending on their marketing strategies.
 It has been suggested by various sources that online marketing techniques such as SEO are the most cost effective methods of marketing available at the moment.

 Top Rank conducted a study, where they asked around 400 businesses what methods of online marketing techniques they were looking to implement.
 A whopping 36% of them said Search Engine Optimisation and another 33% said the use of blogs.